victorBaro/AlgoGraphics/README.md

 // This values express how much the randomness increases along the axis
 xInfluenceInXAxis: CGFloat = 0.1
 yInfluenceInXAxis: CGFloat = 0.1

+The code is pretty rough... no classes, just a few functions.
+I would like to improve it and also add make lines a bit more interesting and maybe animate some changes.
+Will keep playing with this for a while as I find it very interesting.